 Wednesday, 13 February 2019

-In some parts of India, the lack of information available to families and communities about the disease their loved ones are dying from means that people often react out of fear and ignorance.
+In some parts of Asia, the lack of information available to families and communities about the disease their loved ones are dying from means that people often react out of fear and ignorance.

 It is commonplace to see family members leave their loved ones to die alone, barbers refuse to serve people, and for community members to cross a road to avoid getting too close to someone with a disease in case they “catch” it.